Skip to main content

 3.2 - Using the Plan Editor

-Now that your project is a fact you can use the Plan-Editor to start building the actual (new building) situation.
-Simply put, you need 3 ingredients for this:
+Now that your project exists you can use the Plan Editor to build the actual (new-build) situation.
+Simply put, you need three ingredients:

-1. A Configurable (the model with options which you have prepared in the previous sections)
+*1. A Configurable (the model with options you prepared earlier)

-3. Decoration and/or furniture to decorate the 3D environment
+2. Decorations and/or furniture to dress the 3D environment*

 STEP 19

-Place a House by drag 'n drop from your library Tutorials (found under Configurables in the Content Browser) your (own) Detached House model into the 3D environment.
+Place a Home by dragging your (own) Vrijstaande Woning model from your Tutorials library (found under Configurables in the Content Browser) into the 3D environment.

-If desired, you can also use the Detached model set up by Innobrix.
+If you prefer, you can also use the Vrijstaande model provided by Innobrix.

 How do you use the Plan Editor?